Get

 What Is Benadryl?

 Benadryl (Banophen, Vetadryl, Diphenhist) is an antihistamine medication labeled for humans.
-Off-label use of Benadryl has been extended to several different species for numerous conditions.
+Off-label use of Benadryl has been extended to several species for numerous conditions.
 Diphenhydramine is also available as Vetadryl, a veterinary-specific product.

-Benadryl is often used for allergic reactions and hypersensitivity cases, including insect stings and vaccine reactions.
-Benadryl can be helpful in preventing allergic reactions, including anaphylaxis.
+Benadryl is also used for allergic reactions and hypersensitivity cases, including insect stings and vaccine reactions.
+It can help prevent allergic reactions, including anaphylaxis.
+Diphenhydramine can be used as an antiemetic and is helpful to patients with vestibular disease.

 Bendaryl

-Image Credit: EHStockphoto, Shutterstock
+Image By: EHStockphoto, Shutterstock

 How Is Benadryl Administered?

 Benadryl can often be combined with dyes and flavors to make it more appealing to humans.
 Care should be taken to ensure that flavored tablets or liquids do not contain xylitol, an artificial sweetener that is harmful to veterinary patients.
-Additionally, care should be taken to avoid combination products without consultation with your veterinarian.
+Additionally, care should be taken to avoid combination products without consulting your veterinarian.

 What Happens if You Miss a Dose of Benadryl?